awsdocs/aws-ruby-developer-guide/doc_source/s3-example-client-side-encryption-with-public-key.rst

    :language: ruby

 Set the region, bucket name, item name, and name of the file containing the public key.
-See :doc:`s3-example-create-public-private-key` for information on creating a public key.
+See :doc:`s3-example-create-public-private-key` for information about creating a public key.

 .. literalinclude:: ./example_code/s3/s3_add_cspk_encrypt_item.rb
    :lines: 17-20